electric-sql/pglite/pglite-cli-distribution-design.md

 - Put core, server, and the umbrella package in a coordinated release group and define exact peer and dependency resolution tests.

-Exit criterion: published-name ownership, public exports, package ownership, network and initdb contracts, runtime identity, lifecycle semantics, and Node persistent-cluster compatibility rules are fixed.
+Exit criterion: public exports, package ownership, network and initdb contracts, runtime identity, lifecycle semantics, and Node persistent-cluster compatibility rules are fixed.

 Phase 0 repository decision record, 2026-07-14:

-- npm returned `E404` for both proposed names, most recently reverified from the pinned Docker tool image on 2026-07-15.
-This verifies current registry availability but does not reserve either name; authenticated reservation is the remaining external release-owner action and is not represented as a code change.
 - The branch-only `@electric-sql/pglite/postmaster` export and socket `0.3.0`
   rewrite are unpublished.
 The socket restoration source is `@electric-sql/pglite-socket@0.2.7` at `25d0a55e1`.